-A few ways, mostly shard-theoretic ideas like reward not being the optimization target, an Aligned utility-maximizer necessarily being inner-misaligned since there is no one-true-utility function.
+A few ways, mostly shard-theoretic ideas like reward not being the optimization target1, an Aligned utility-maximizer necessarily being inner-misaligned since there is no one-true-utility function.
 Stuff like that.

 An insight of my own was the two kinds of value drift.
 Direct value-drift where I change my value of X, and indirect or conceptual value-drift where my concept for X changes, leading to attached values changing as well.

 A positive example of concept drift would be coming to view animals as having moral weight, a negative example would be the converse.
 Ensuring an AI's concepts remain stable enough for it to remain friendly seems like a hard problem.
 One might want to allow value drift in situations we deem positive—but determining which situations are positive seems to me like an even harder problem.

 The core idea was to align the reporter to be truthful while both it and the predictor are small.
 Then scale both up while keeping the reporter truthful.
 We do this by leveraging the instrumental convergence of value preservation.
 Align the weak reporter, give it control over its training process, then rely on self-preservation making the reporter preserve its values.

 There are a few tricky parts.
 The conflict between being weak enough to Align while being strong enough to intelligently control the training process is one.

 More damning is the subtlety in the word Align.
 The original proposal meant the weak reporter would be a direct translator, while we want the weak reporter to be aligned, i.e. to understand the concept of truthfulness and value it.